 d) Experiential education

-6. Which strategy involves organizing events and activities to engage the public in environmental issues?
+6. Which strategy involves organising events and activities to engage the public in environmental issues?

 a) Non-formal education